Skip to content

 };

-If you use C++14's auto parameter, you get a const auto&, but inside the lambda you do not know what the element type is—you have to use std::decay_t or similar traits to deduce it.
-With C++20 template parameters like T, everything is straightforward.
+If you use C++14's auto parameter, you get std::vector<U> const&, but inside the lambda you don't know if the element type is T—you have to use typename U::value_type to deduce it.
+With C++20 template parameter T, everything is straightforward.

 C++20 Concepts and template lambdas are natural partners.
-You can use a requires clause to impose constraints on template parameters, making the lambda accept only types that satisfy a specific concept:
+You can use the requires clause to impose constraints on template parameters, making the lambda accept only types that satisfy specific concepts:

 cpp